IP Crop Network- July update report

 – Shawn Conley, State Extension Soybean and Small Grain Specialist, University of Wisconsin-Madison

-This monthly feature from SSGA’s Agronomy Action Team highlights growing conditions for Identity Preserved crops from different regions around the country.
-Thanks to the states/regions that contributed this month.
-If you would like to contribute, please get in touch with David Kee or Shane Frederick.
-You should also follow David Kee on Twitter for some of the latest, most-interesting information on agronomy and research that affect IP and other farmers.
+This feature from SSGA’s Agronomy Action Team highlights growing conditions for identity preserved crops from different regions around the country.
+Thanks to the states/regions that contributed to this report.

 Illinois